publiqnet/documentation/main.md

 1. and the _Storage Order Token Generator endpoint_.
 This is a small utility, that is responsible for creating authorization tokens for storage nodes.

 The next core component of _Channel layer_ is the **State DB**. [new-blockchain-state](https://github.com/publiqnet/new-blockchain-state "new-blockchain-state") is the repository responsible for this.
 The [readme](https://github.com/publiqnet/new-blockchain-state/blob/master/README.md "new-blockchain-state") describes how to setup and configure this component.
 In particular, it also covers the endpoints from above list.
+The configuration variables rely on couple external components - the _OAuth_, and the _Language Detection_ services.
+The OAuth configuration default value refers to a working setup.
+And the language detection service will be explained later, for now it can be left empty as it is not essential for _State DB_.
+Configured cron jobs will build a MySQL DB with full information about the blockchain network state.